Worthy Patterson: Music executive

 After retiring from basketball, Patterson worked as a salesman.
 He spent six years at Technical Tape Corporation, working as a sales trainee, assistant to the Vice President of Sales, assistant to the General Manager, and assistant to the Purchasing Agent.

 Patterson left Technical Tape Corporation for RCA, where he worked at an RCA Records factory before becoming a salesman in the New England territory.
 He was later transferred to the company's promotions office in New York City.
 He then spent five years with Warner Bros.
 Records.

 In 1969, he was appointed manager of artist relations east at Dot Records.

 In 1970, he returned to RCA as head of promotions.
 Among the acts at RCA at this time were Hall & Oates, Waylon Jennings, and Vickie Sue Robinson.

 Later that year, he moved to Chess Records, where he was named national promotions director.
 In 1971, Patterson was promoted to Sales Director.

 In 1972, Patterson became Eastern district sales manager for Warner/Reprise Records.
 In 1973, he joined Warner Brothers’ subsidiary Casablanca Records, where he was charge of promotions for the new label.
 Casablanca's acts included Kiss, Donna Summer, The Village People, and Toni Tennille.

-He later moved to Motown, where he worked for eight years in sales and promotions.
+Patterson later moved to Motown, where he worked for eight years in sales and promotions.

-He worked at Bertelsmann Music Group for eight months in 1991 before retiring.
+Patterson worked at Bertelsmann Music Group for eight months in 1991 before retiring.

-He came out of retirement in the mid-1990s to serve as vice president of marketing and promotion for Monad Records.
+Patterson came out of retirement in the mid-1990s to serve as vice president of marketing and promotion for Monad Records.

-Personal life
+Personal life and death

-Patterson and his wife Queen have two children, Worthy III and Tanya.
+Patterson and his wife Queen had two children, Worthy III and Tanya.
 Worthy III played basketball at Pepperdine University.

+Patterson died in Santa Monica, California on December 6, 2022, at the age of 91.